Signature Quantization in Fading CDMA With Limited Feedback: System Model

 \section{System Model}

 We consider a discrete-time reverse-link synchronous DS-CDMA in which there are $K$ users and processing gain $N$.
 The $N \times 1$ received vector is given by

-where $\sqrt{A_k}$ is the amplitude of user $k$, $\bH_k$ is the $N \times N$ channel matrix for user $k$, $\bs_k$ is the $N \times 1$ signature vector for user $k$, $b_k$ is the transmitted symbol for user $k$, and $\bn$ is the additive white Gaussian noise with zero mean and covariance $\varn \bI$.
-For ideal nonfading channel, $\bH_k = \bI$.
-For frequency-selective channel, we assume that the symbol duration is much longer than the delay spread and, thus, we discard any inter-symbol interference.
-Assuming that each user traverses $L$ Rayleigh fading paths, we have
+where $\sqrt{A_k}$ is the amplitude of user $k$, $\bH_k$ is the $N \times N$ channel matrix for user $k$, $\bs_k$ is the $N \times 1$ signature vector for user $k$, $b_k$ is the transmitted symbol for user $k$, and $\bn$ is AWGN with zero mean and covariance $\varn \bI$.
+For the AWGN channel with no fading, $\bH_k = \bI$.
+For the frequency-selective channel, we assume that the symbol duration is much longer than the delay spread and, thus, we discard any inter-symbol interference.
+Assuming that each user traverses $L$ Rayleigh fading paths, the channel matrix is given by